-The rules governing limited partnerships in New Zealand are similar to those applying in other jurisdictions, including Delaware.
-Australia and the Channel Islands.
-The distinctive feature of the limited partnership model is that it acts as a look-through vehicle for income tax purposes while affording the protections of limited liability to its members.
+The rules governing limited partnerships in New Zealand are similar to those applying in other jurisdictions, including Delaware, Australia and the Channel Islands.
+The distinctive feature of the limited partnership model is that it is a separate legal entity but provides the protections of limited liability to its members.

 A limited partnership must have at least one general partner and one limited partner, who cannot be the same person.
+A general partner may be an overseas company registered in New Zealand with at least one director who lives in New Zealand or who lives in Australia and is a director of an Australian company.
 A general partner is jointly and severally liable with the limited partnership and any other general partners for the unpaid debts and liabilities of the limited partnership.
-A general partner can be an overseas company provided it is registered in New Zealand with at least one director who lives in New Zealand or who lives in Australia and is a director of an Australian company.